Bapst & Falize: History

-At the 1889 Paris Exposition Universelle, Bapst and Falize exhibited various pieces in the French jewelry section.
+At the 1889 Paris Exposition Universelle, Bapst and Falize exhibited various pieces in the French jewelry section at the Champ de Mars.
 During this time period, the separate crafts of goldsmithing and jewelry making combined to become a singular industry.
 As documented by American mineralogist George F. Kunz, "In the French jeweler's section was exhibited what was perhaps the most remarkable collection of jewelry and precious stones ever shown at once."
 In the jewelry segment, the firm, along with Boucheron, Maison Vever, and Gustave Sandoz, was strategically placed at each corner of the section.
 Bapst & Falize showcased their jeweled pieces, which included replicas of pieces crafted a century earlier by their own firm.
-Among these, the elite jewelers presented the historic 41-carat Sancy diamond, set in a style reminiscent of the 18th-century design commissioned during the era of Marie Leszczyńska.
+Among these, the elite jewelers presented the historic Sancy diamond, set in a style reminiscent of the 18th-century design commissioned during the era of Marie Leszczyńska.